 10. Marc Jacobs and Grunge 20 minutes

-Here we cover Marc Jacobs infamously ill-received “grunge” collection for Perry Ellis, which focused on styling rather than design and consisted of baggy, scruffy, mix and match basic items, which resulted in the designer being sacked.
+How Marc Jacobs courted controversy with his infamously ill-received “grunge” collection for Perry Ellis, which focused on styling rather than design.

 11. Calvin Klein's Minimalism 20 minutes

 The fashion minimalism moment, epitomised by the controversial Calvin Klein campaigns starring Kate Moss, whose look was dubbed “heroin chic.”

 12. McQueen's Runway Robots 20 minutes